Fentanyl Overdose: Signs, Prevention & Treatment

 What Is Fentanyl?

 Fentanyl is a synthetic opioid, meaning the chemical compound has been developed to mimic naturally occurring opioids.
 When considering dosing and the potential for toxicity, fentanyl is often thought to be 100 times more potent than morphine.
-Over the years, a variety of prescription products have been developed, with applications ranging from intravenous solutions for hospital use to patches and even lollipops for chronic pain management.
+Over the years, various prescription products have been developed, with applications ranging from intravenous solutions for hospital use to patches and even lollipops for chronic pain management.

 In medical practice, fentanyl is generally reserved for hospital use or for patients considered opioid-tolerant—i.e., taking 60 mg of morphine or equivalent daily for a week or more.
 Because of fentanyl’s potency, exposure to doses perceived as small has the potential to cause toxicity.